smnookin/smnookin.github.io/_posts/2014-11-24-the-politician-and-the-prodigy.md

 “We want to do for 3-D printing, design, and hands-on learning what Kinko’s did for simple access to printers,” says Nadeem.
 “What you really need is a place that brings it to the everyman, the everywoman.”

 And when exactly do Ali and Nadeem sleep while trying to democratize design and fabrication?
 “On Sundays,” Ali says.

+_(First Photo: Ali Mohammad and Nadeem Mazen at danger!awesome's new workshop opening on November 20, 2014.
+Photo courtesy of danger!awesome.)_